Xwilarg/Euphonia/README.md

 [!TODO]: To write
 Website, discord bot, android app

-## Some of my songs are missing/are corrupted!
-If you're missing some of your songs, you can run `integrity.py` who is located inside the scripts/ folder

 ## Website customization
 You can change some metadata of your website in `web/data/metadata.json` \
 You can also change its style on `web/css/customize.cs`